 Lamb was a specialty of my mom’s and we feasted on garlic and rosemary stuffed roasted leg of lamb with mint jelly on holidays, and in summer, grilled lamb chops, generously sprinkled with garlic powder and salt.
 Her guests, sometimes avowed lamb haters, couldn’t help but succumb to its succulence.
 In all honesty, many didn’t realize they were eating lamb at all.

-After leaving home at 18 to go to college, I started eating my way around Los Angeles and discovered a true and abiding love for city living and ethnic food.
+After leaving home at 18 to go to college, I started eating my way around Los Angeles.
+I have a true and abiding love for city living and ethnic food.
 One of my favorite discoveries was Middle Eastern and Indian food, specifically the way they prepared lamb.
 I couldn’t get enough of the searing heat in some dishes that was usually tempered with cooling yogurt sauces (and a cold beer).

-Served this way, the lamb was an earthy base upon which layers of complex flavors were built, spice by spice.
-When I had a kitchen of my own, I began experimenting with these exotic flavors, and my pantry soon filled with cumin, several varieties of dried chiles, corriander, fennel, garam masala and the like.
-I cooked lamb as often as we could afford it (which wasn’t much), with my husband acting as the ever-eager taste tester.
+In this way, the lamb is an earthy base upon which layers of complex flavors are built, spice by spice.
+When I had a kitchen of my own, I began experimenting with these exotic flavors.
+My pantry soon filled with cumin, several varieties of dried chiles, coriander, fennel, garam masala and the like.
+I cooked lamb as often as we could afford it (which wasn’t much).
+My husband acting as an ever-eager taste tester.
 Luckily, he too came from a family of lamb lovers.

 This recipe for lamb burgers is a riff on his mother’s recipe.
-In fact, his grandmother also made lamb burgers, and the kids were always tickled at how lamb burger rhymed with hamburger.
-His mom’s are studded throughout with fresh herbs and feta cheese.
+In fact, his grandmother also made lamb burgers.
+The kids were always tickled at how lamb burger rhymed with hamburger.
+His mom’s are full of fresh herbs and feta cheese.
 Mine are too, but with quite an added kick from ground chiles, smoked paprika and ground cumin.
 Drizzled with yogurt sauce, and topped with more fresh herbs, these are a unique twist on an American classic.
-Serve these lamb burgers at your next cook out, with an ice cold Bard’s or New Planet on an Udi’s Gluten Free bun.
+Serve these lamb burgers at your next cook out.
+I suggest an ice cold Bard’s or New Planet on a gluten-free bun.
 Even the haters will love them.

 Ingredients